 As fun as it is for your dog to want to play with your feet, you’re not a human squeaky toy, so it’s great planning on your part that you want to take the time to teach him to make better choices.

 With a little patience and understanding, taking the time to train your puppy to understand what you want combined with managing his environment when you’re not training, you’re sure to end up with a canine companion with the mouth that’s as soft and gentle as the rest of him.

-— Dear Inquisitive Canine is written by Joan Mayer and her trusty sidekick, Poncho.
+— Dear Inquisitive Canine was written by Joan Mayer and her trusty sidekick, Poncho.
+(Archived columns can be read here and on Noozhawk).
 Joan is a certified professional dog trainer and human-canine relationship coach.
 Poncho is a 10-pound mutt that knows a lot about canine and human behavior.
 Their column is known for its simple common-sense approach to dog training and behavior, as well as its entertaining insight into implementing proven techniques that reward both owner and dog.
 Joan is also the founder of The Inquisitive Canine, where her love-of-dog training approach highlights the importance of understanding canine behavior.
 If you or your dog have questions about behavior, training or life with each other, e-mail them directly.